faithoflifedev/yt/README.md

 if (broadcastResponse.items.isNotEmpty) {
   final liveBroadcastItem = broadcastResponse.items.first;

-  //setup the chatbot with a custom dialog final chatbot = Chatbot.fromYaml(File('chatbot.yaml'));
+  // setup the chatbot with a custom dialog final chatbot = Chatbot.fromYaml(File('chatbot.yaml'));

-  //if being run periodically you will want to provide a TimeStore to persist
+  // if being run periodically you will want to provide a TimeStore to persist
-  //a timestamp that will ensure the chatbot doesn't repeat answers await yt.chat
+  // a timestamp that will ensure the chatbot doesn't repeat answers await yt.chat
       .answerBot(liveBroadcastItem: liveBroadcastItem, chatbot: chatbot);
 }